python-namibia/python-namibia.github.io-2016/_schedule/keynotes/keynote-01.md

 ---

 Loek was a key participant in last year's Python Namibia conference, so we are delighted to have him back, this time as our opening keynote speaker.

+Loek will discuss what ideas mean to the programmer - and what turns ideas into reality.